Mayurtalewar/Google-Calendar-Events/README.md

 ## Additional Features

+- **Responsive Design**: Ensured the application is mobile-friendly and adapts to various screen sizes.
 - **Error Handling**: Displays error messages for failed authentication or data fetching.
 - **Loading Indicators**: Shows a spinner during data loading for better user experience.